CCB launches a new index reflecting China’s green bond pricing

 China aligns green bond to international standards by excluding fossil fuel investments

 Wang Xin, director-general of People’s Bank of China’s (PBoC) Research Bureau, expects the launch of the index will send a positive message to the market.
-The launch took place only month after the central bank upgraded its green bond list.
+The launch took place only a month after the central bank upgraded its green bond list.
 PBoC in April released The List of Project Supported by Green Bonds (2021), a list of projects considered eligible for green bond financing in China.
 One notable change was the removal of the controversial “clean coal use” and other fossil fuel investments.
 Investors applauded this further alignment with international standards.
 The latest catalogue will take effect on 1 July and replace the one published in 2015.

-Wu Xiaolong, vice general manager of Investment Banking Department of CCB, told The Asian Banker, “The well-known pledge by President Xi Jinping is to ensure that China will realise its goal of carbon emissions peak in 2030 and carbon neutrality in 2060.
+Wu Xiaolong, vice general manager of Investment Banking Department of CCB, said, “The well-known pledge by President Xi Jinping is to ensure that China will realise its goal of carbon emissions peak in 2030 and carbon neutrality in 2060.
 Green finance and carbon neutrality have become a continuing national strategy to China”.
 “Being in the capital and direct financing markets, we are keenly aware of the immense efforts that have been made in implementing the environmental protection and carbon neutral strategy since the beginning of the year,” Wu added.

 China has developed a robust green bond market in recent years.
 With RMB 116.8 billion ($17.7 billion) issuance, China overtook the US to become the biggest green bond issuer in the first quarter of 2021, according to Reuters.
 By the end of 2020, the volume of labelled green bonds issued in the country exceeded RMB 1 trillion ($155.3 billion), while the volume of unlabelled green bonds hit RMB 10.32 trillion ($1.6 trillion).
 The money invested in green projects reached RMB 6.12 trillion ($0.95 trillion), according to the IIGF.